thatnickbrown/thatnickbrown.github.io/README.md

 ```
 💾 See my github repo: [sarlacc-smtp](https://github.com/thatnickbrown/sarlacc-smtp)

-# 🦙Large Language Model hijinks
+# 🦙 Large Language Model projects
 *weak GPUs need not apply*
 ## TenXLlama
 Who needs a 10x programmer when you have a TenXLlama?
-Just tell the Llama what you want your program to do in plain English and it will spit out fully-functional code, ready to run.
+Just tell the Llama what you want your program to do in plain English and it will spit out fully functional code, ready to run.
 ### Example
 Ask it to write a server, then run it:
 ```